barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 make -j 4
 ```

 The option `-j` lets `make` run multiple threads, which speeds up compilation.
 Here I've used 4, which is suitable for a quad-core machine.
+Note that multiple threads will require more RAM.
+If your build seems slow for the number of threads, or hangs up entirely, try building with a single thread.

 The system will build ITK and then ANTs.
 Using these default settings, installation will take approximately 40 minutes.
-You can speed it up by turning off `RUN_LONG_TESTS`.
+You can speed it up by turning off `RUN_LONG_TESTS`, or by turning off testing entirely.

 ## Copy scripts